microsoft/qsharp/katas/content/qubit/index.md

     "title": "Overview"
 })

-This tutorial introduces you to one of the core concepts in quantum computing - the qubit, and its representation in mathematical notation and in Q# code.
+This Kata introduces you to one of the core concepts in quantum computing - the qubit, and its representation in mathematical notation and in Q# code.

-**This tutorial covers the following topics:**
+**This Kata covers the following topics:**

 - The concept of a qubit
 - Superposition